 Unlike the regular TICKR (not the X edition), the TICKR X is both waterproof and sweatproof—submersible up to 5 ft of liquid.

-I recommend starting with Nike+ Run Club because it’s continued to serve me well for the past year.
+(I recommend starting with Nike+ Run Club; it’s served me well for the past year.)

 Best-in-Class: Fitbit Charge 2 Heart Rate Activity Tracker ~$150

 The Fitbit Charge 2 is currently the most accurate activity tracking watch on the market, with a proprietary heart tracking feature called PurePulse continuous tracking.